64kramsystem/personal_notes/books_courses/ultimate_aws_certified_cloud_practitioner_2020.md

 - Simple Notificaation System (SNS)
   - Push: messages are sent, with a topic assigned, and subscribers to the topic are sent the message
   - Subscribers can be many services, including Lambda, email etc.

+## Section 14: Cloud monitoring

+- CW Metrics
+  - Reported every 5 minutes (!!); extra payments for reporting every minute
+  - Billing estimated charge, only in `us-east-1`
+  - EC2 RAM not available!
+  - API metrics available
+  - Custom metric available

+- CW Actions: auto scaling, EC2 actions, SNS notifications...

+- CW Logs: captures logs from many sources
+  - including: CloudTrail, Elastic Beanstalk, Route53, etc.
+  - Agent needs to be installed in order to push the log files
+    - Agent can also be installed on on-premises host
+  - Groups: are automatically created for some services, e.g. Lambda

+- EventBridge (formerly CW Events): inputs from many sources
+  - AWS services (scheduled, resource events...)
+  - Partner services: Zendesk, etc.
+  - Custom Event buses
+  - Schema Registry

+- CloutTrails: logs all the events
+  - enabled by default
+  - sources: API, SDK, CLI, Services
+  - output to S3/CW logs

+- X-Ray: Visual analysis of application performance and (some) errors

+- Health dashboards:
+  - `Service`: Global status of services
+  - `Personal`: Related to services that may have an impact on one's infrastructure

 ## Section 15: VPC & Networking